BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

 </p>

 <p>
     This lens of thinking has helped me put various purported solutions in perspective.
-Did some dude just recently, in the year 2024, finally figure out how to have harmonious romantic relationships?
-And he's shouting-ly marketing it to you somewhere?
+Did someone just recently, in the year 2024, finally figure out how to have harmonious romantic relationships?
 </p>

 <p>